Manumission

+1883 letter in Brazil specifying the slave Geraldo, belonging to Antônio Joaquim de Souza Costa, will be free with the condition of working for another 6 years.
+Brazil would abolish slavery nationwide in 1888.

-Manumission, or enfranchisement, is the act of freeing slaves by their owners.
+Manumission, enfranchisement, or franchisement is the act of freeing slaves by their owners.
 Different approaches to manumission were developed, each specific to the time and place of a particular society.
 Historian Verene Shepherd states that the most widely used term is gratuitous manumission, "the conferment of freedom on the enslaved by enslavers before the end of the slave system".

 The motivations for manumission were complex and varied.
 Firstly, it may present itself as a sentimental and benevolent gesture.
 One typical scenario was the freeing in the master's will of a devoted servant after long years of service.
 A trusted bailiff might be manumitted as a gesture of gratitude.
 For those working as agricultural labourers or in workshops, there was little likelihood of being so noticed.
 In general, it was more common for older slaves to be given freedom.

 Legislation under the early Roman Empire put limits on the number of slaves that could be freed in wills (lex Fufia Caninia, 2 BC), which suggests that it had been widely used.
 Freeing slaves could serve the pragmatic interests of the owner.
 The prospect of manumission worked as an incentive for slaves to be industrious and compliant.
 Manumission contracts, found in some abundance at Delphi (Greece), specify in detail the prerequisites for liberation.